-Explore real-world topics of diet, capacity building and agriculture in the Pacific Islands with ACPIR mentors and supervisors.
-Enter our network of engaged academics and professionals working on research to benefit sustainability, health, conservation, equality, primary production and livelihoods in the Pacific Islands.
+Explore real-world topics of diet, aquaculture, agriculture and community development in the Pacific Islands with ACPIR mentors and supervisors.
+Enter our network of engaged academics and professionals working on research projects to sustainably improve the health, living conditions and livelihoods of people and the environment in the Pacific Islands.

 ACPIR Summer Research Scholarships

 ACPIR Summer Research Scholarships (ACPIR SRS) provide an opportunity for UniSC undergraduate, including honours, students to be part of a research team and participate in research.
 They extend ACPIR’s culture of mentoring to undergraduate students, through a tiered mentoring approach from ACPIR academic project leaders and postgraduates (HDR students and post docs).